 The City of Meriden, with other public, private and non-profit community housing providers and nonhousing service agencies have made significant contributions to provide safe, decent and affordable housing, a suitable living environment and economic opportunities especially for low- to moderateincome individuals in the community.
-However, improvements to public facilities and infrastructure, vital and essential public services and economic development remain some of the most prolific needs facing the City of Meriden and its residents, as documented by the current Consolidated Plan, the City's previous Consolidated Plan, and the PY 2019 Consolidated Annual Performance and Evaluation Report (CAPER).
+However, improvements to public facilities and infrastructure, vital and essential public services and economic development remain some of the most prolific needs facing the City of Meriden and its residents, as documented by the City's Consolidated Plan and the PY 2020 Consolidated Annual Performance and Evaluation Report (CAPER).

-According to the most recent PY 2019 CAPER, the City made significant progress in all its housing and community development goals.
+According to the most recent PY 2020 CAPER, the City made significant progress in all its housing and community development goals.
 These accomplishments are listed below: